Success from the Start

 Retention:

-Now that you have collected the light and turned it into heat on the surface of a dark pot, you will need to use either glassware or high quality cooking bags to keep the breeze away from the cooking pot.
+Now that you have collected the light and turned it into heat on the surface of the cooking vessel, you will need to use either glassware or high quality cooking bags to keep the breeze away from the cooking pot.
 The All Season Solar Camping Cooker comes supplied with two high quality cooking bags.
 These are great for travel.
 For home use I use clear glass bakeware.
 This video shows some of the combinations of bakeware that I use to retain the heat.

 Duration: